storj/docs/app/(docs)/object-mount/user-guides/credentials/page.md

 ### Requester Pays buckets

 Amazon AWS S3 and Google Cloud Storage offer 'Requester Pays' features for containers.
-In this case, requesters—and {strong}`not` bucket owners—are billed when remote objects are accessed.
+In this case, requesters—and `not` bucket owners—are billed when remote objects are accessed.

 By default, Object Mount skips 'Requester Pays' containers when importing a credential file to avoid unexpected charges.
 To enable access to such containers with a previously-imported credential file, run the following command: